graphcore-research/gwr/README.md

 ## Why GWR?

-GWR aims to provide a complete modelling workflow, supporting projects from the initial exploration phase, through more detailed evaluations, and finally to a full specification and golden reference quality model.
+GWR aims to provide a complete modelling workflow, supporting silicon chip and system architecture projects from the initial exploration phase, through more detailed evaluations, and finally to a full specification and golden reference quality model.

-Async language features are utilised to allow expressive description of physical world parallism.
+Async language features are utilised to allow expressive description of physical world parallelism.
 An asynchronous runtime executor is included within the gwr-engine package for this purpose, which supports both event-driven and clocked modelling.